-In addition to meeting all of the School of Nursing compliance requirements as a nursing student, individual sites may have paperwork or orientations you must attend before your first clinical rotation day.
+In addition to meeting all of the School of Nursing compliance requirements as a nursing student, individual sites may have paperwork, mandatory orientations, computer trainings you must attend before your first clinical rotation day and specific site requirements including drug screening.
 Once you receive information about placement at a clinical site, give yourself plenty of time to check our online list of clinical sites we know have specific requirements.

 Students must meet all clinical agency requirements; site requirements vary and may include fingerprinting, drug screening, evidence of military draft registration are some examples of agency requirements.
 It is your responsibility to maintain, renew, and update each requirement by the expiration date and to keep copies of each in your personal records off-campus.
 Each item listed MUST BE completed and/or reviewed prior to beginning your clinical, or at the time designated by the site.
 Failure to do so may cancel your clinical placement.
 Attending orientations and completing required paperwork on time ensures that the UW School of Nursing maintains positive relationships with the agencies that provide your clinical experiences!

 If your site is not listed, check with your preceptor to make sure you are ready to go on your first rotation day.

 Transportation, including the cost of transportation (gas, bus far, ferry fees), to and from the clinical sites is your responsibility.
 You may use your own car or public transportation.
 You will likely attend clinical sites in the greater Seattle metropolitan area as well as adjacent counties.
 Clinical assignments are based on providing you with a variety of clinical experiences throughout the program, which sometimes requires travel time outside the Seattle area.